Lancet surveys of Iraq War casualties: More responses to criticisms

 In a letter to The Age, published on 21 October 2006, 27 epidemiologists and health professionals defended the methods of the study, writing that the study's "methodology is sound and its conclusions should be taken seriously."

-A Reuters article reports on other researchers, epidemiologists, professors, and physicians who have defended the study.
-For example; this quote from the article;
+A Reuters article reported on other researchers, epidemiologists, professors, and physicians who had defended the study.
+For example, the article stated:

 "Over the last 25 years, this sort of methodology has been used more and more often, especially by relief agencies in times of emergency," said Dr. David Rush, a professor and epidemiologist at Tufts University in Boston.

 Sir Richard Peto, Professor of Medical Statistics and Epidemiology in the University of Oxford, described the 2006 report as "statistically valid" in an interview on BBC television.

-Dr. Ben Coghlan, an epidemiologist in Melbourne Australia, writes:
+Dr. Ben Coghlan, an epidemiologist in Melbourne Australia, wrote:

 The US Congress should agree: in June this year [2006] they unanimously passed a bill outlining financial and political measures to promote relief, security and democracy in the Democratic Republic of Congo.
 The bill was based in part on the veracity of a survey conducted by the Burnet Institute (Melbourne) and the International Rescue Committee (New York) that found 3.9 million Congolese had perished because of the conflict.
 This survey used the same methodology as Burnham and his associates.
 It also passed the scrutiny of a UK parliamentary delegation and the European Union.

 Burnham is one of the authors of both of the Lancet studies.

-19 October 2006 Washington Post article reports:
+A 19 October 2006 Washington Post article reported:

 A review of a variety of mortality estimates for Iraq was made by a group of scientists and published in 2008 in Conflict and Health, a peer-reviewed journal; their conclusion is that the Lancet "studies provided the most rigorous methodology as their primary outcome was mortality.